Migrating to and from TangibleXP

 Updating your DNS

-Click on "Add Domain" and add the domain you wish to use.
+- Click on "Add Domain" and enter the domain you wish to use.